oluwa20/zero_day/README.md

-Hello this is an optional test onn zero day
+Hello this is the new zero day README file